Human rights conditions for environmental civil society in Russia: 2023 status update

 1.Overall description of the 2023 situation

-The main difference in 2023 compared to previous years, is an increase in use of legislation on “undesirable organizations”.
-This resulted in pressure on and then following closure of international environmental NGOs’ branches, because interacting with “undesirable organizations” is a criminal offense in Russia.
+The main difference in the situation in 2023 compared to the previous years, is an increase in use of legislation on “undesirable organisations” to stigmatise environmental groups.

-First Bellona, which already closed its offices in Russia in 2022.
-Greenpeace International was labeled “undesirable organizations” as well, which forced its Russian branch to close down.
-WWF in Russia was first labeled “foreign agent”, and some thought that this would allow their work in Russia, but soon after international WWF was labeled “undesirable organizations” as well.
-WWF Russia, which registered in Russia as a Russian NGO, declared a cease of cooperation with international WWF holding hope to maintain some work in Russia, but since then no public activity was seen.
+In 2023, Bellona was labelled an “undesirable organisation”, which already closed its offices in Russia in 2022 because of Russia’s invasion of Ukraine.
+Then Greenpeace International was labelled undesirable as well, which forced its Russian branch to close down.
+WWF in Russia was at first labelled “foreign agent”, and some thought that this would allow their work in Russia to continue, but soon after international WWF was also labelled “undesirable organisation”.
+WWF Russia, which registered as a Russian NGO, declared a cease of cooperation with international WWF, maintaining hope to continue some work in Russia, but since then no public activity has been seen.

-With closure of Greenpeace and cease of active work of WWF there has been lack of national level advocacy.
-Throughout the recent year this function was mainly on the shoulders of these two big organizations, based in Moscow.
-Numerous regional and local organizations must now figure out how to do it and whether this is even possible.
+With the closure of Greenpeace and the end of active work of WWF, there has been a lack of national level advocacy.
+Throughout the recent year this function was mainly on the shoulders of these two big organisations, based in Moscow.
+Regional and local organisations must now figure out how to do it on their own and whether this is even possible.

-Two more “undesirable organizations” – The Altai Project and Wild Salmon Center – are US based NGOs supporting work on specific issues in specific geographic areas – Altay and Far East.
+Two more “undesirable organisations” was labelled in 2023 – The Altai Project and Wild Salmon Center – are US based NGOs supporting work on specific environmental issues and in specific geographic areas – Altay and Russian Far East.

-This is the development we saw earlier with human rights groups: First Russian organizations was labeled “foreign agents” in order to cut them from the foreign funding.
-Then their possible donors are labeled “undesirable organizations”.
-The goal is the same – to cut international support and make it impossible to continue the work.
+The continued use of labelling and the consequences to both Russian and foreign NGOs is the same trend we have previously seen used by the government to curtail, or undermine the work of human rights groups: First Russian organisations were labelled “foreign agents” in order to cut them from the foreign funding.
+Then their possible donors were labelled “undesirable organisations”.
+The goal is the same – to cut international support and make it impossible to continue the work in Russia.

 2. Changes in the legislation in 2023